Research Fields

 Structural Design

 This field, which has many synergies with future-oriented structures, has always been in the focus of Prof. Kaufmann.
-In order to avoid spreading our resources too thinly during the first years after his appointment, he limited his related activities to bridge design competitions, participating either actively with his former company or as a jury member.
+In order to avoid spreading our resources too thinly during the first years after his appointment, he limited his related activities to bridge design competitions, participating either actively with his external page former company or as a jury member.
 Now that the chair is established, we are starting more fundamental research on structural design with a project investigating innovative concepts for motorway flyovers.
 Furthermore, we significantly contribute to the successful interdisciplinary ETH+-initiative “Computationally Augmented Design in Architecture and Construction” (Design++), approved in 2019 and to be implemented in 2020/21.
 Design++ aims to deliver major advances in design processes with the help of machine learning, artificial intelligence and virtual reality through a new professorship for augmented computational design.
 Here, we will be in charge of integrating the related topics in our department’s curricula and operating the Immersive Design Lab together with GramazioKohler Research.

 investigating innovative concepts for motorway flyovers